pamelafox/github-repo-maintainer-agent/README.md

     - `GITHUB_TOKEN` (required): A GitHub personal access token with access to your repositories.
 You can create one in your GitHub account settings under Developer settings > Personal access tokens.
 Make sure it can read Pull requests, Commits, and can read/write issues.

+### Organization-specific GitHub tokens

+For improved security when working with multiple organizations, you can configure organization-specific GitHub tokens.
+The agent will automatically select the appropriate token based on the organization you're targeting:

+    - `GITHUB_TOKEN`: Default token for personal repositories and general use
+    - `GITHUB_TOKEN_<ORG_NAME>`: Token specific to an organization (replace `<ORG_NAME>` with the actual organization name in uppercase)

+**Examples:**
+    - `GITHUB_TOKEN_AZURE_SAMPLES`: Token specifically for Azure-Samples organization repositories
+    - `GITHUB_TOKEN_MICROSOFT`: Token specifically for Microsoft organization repositories

+When you use `--org Azure-Samples`, the agent will automatically use `GITHUB_TOKEN_AZURE_SAMPLES` if it exists, falling back to the default `GITHUB_TOKEN` if not found.
+This allows you to use different tokens with different permission scopes for different organizations.

 For Azure OpenAI usage, you must also set:

     - `AZURE_OPENAI_ENDPOINT`: Your Azure OpenAI endpoint URL (e.g. `https://<your-resource>.openai.azure.com`)